SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/configure-legacy-public-folders-for-hybrid.md

 This article describes how to synchronize mail-enabled public folders when your users are in Office 365 and your Exchange 2010 SP3 or later public folders are on-premises.
 However, an Office 365 user who is not represented by a MailUser object on-premises (local to the target public folder hierarchy) won't be able to access legacy or Exchange 2016 on-premises public folders.

 > [!NOTE]
-> This topic refers to the Exchange 2010 SP3 or later servers as the legacy Exchange server.
+> This topic refers to the Exchange 2010 SP3 or later servers as the  *legacy Exchange server*  .

 You will use the following scripts to sync your mail-enabled public folders.
 The scripts are initiated by a Windows task that runs in the on-premises environment:

-1.  `Sync-MailPublicFolders.ps1` This script synchronizes mail-enabled public folder objects from your local Exchange on-premises deployment with Office 365.
+-  `Sync-MailPublicFolders.ps1`: This script synchronizes mail-enabled public folder objects from your local Exchange on-premises deployment with Office 365.
 It uses the local Exchange on-premises deployment as master to determine what changes need to be applied to O365.
 The script will create, update, or delete mail-enabled public folder objects on O365 Active Directory based on what exists in the local on-premises Exchange deployment.

-2.  `SyncMailPublicFolders.strings.psd1` This is a support file used by the preceding synchronization script and should be copied to the same location as the preceding script.
+-  `SyncMailPublicFolders.strings.psd1`: This is a support file used by the preceding synchronization script and should be copied to the same location as the preceding script.

 When you complete this procedure your on-premises and Office 365 users will be able to access the same on-premises public folder infrastructure.